stemid/captiveportal/README.md

 Plugins accept data from the request of the user, as of writing this is only wsgi environ data.

+Result of the plugins decide whether the user gets accepted into the portal or not.
+As such plugins have the potential to do anything from check the users IP against a whitelist to authenticate against a RADIUS server or Active Directory.

 Sample plugins prefixed with sample\_ are a good starting point for understanding the plugins.

 Plugins can be made mandatory, or skipped by being disabled, see plugins.cfg for more configuration.

 # Get started